SebastienHennebert/SH_P8_etude_sur_l_acces_a_l_eau_potable_dans_le_monde/README.md

 Project executed with Tableau Desktop.

-Link to Tableau story: [Access the Tableau Story](https://public.tableau.com/app/profile/s.bastien.hennebert/viz/Etudesurlaccsleaupotabledanslemonde_16847480720230/Histoire1)
+Link to Tableau story: (https://public.tableau.com/app/profile/s.bastien.hennebert/viz/Etudesurlaccsleaupotabledanslemonde_16847480720230/Histoire1)

 Context: The NGO DWFA, aiming to provide access to clean water worldwide, has requested funding from a donor by presenting three areas of expertise: Establishing access to clean water services; Modernizing existing clean water services; Consulting with administrations/governments on water access policies.